mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-high-fives-connector.md

 **Manage properties**

 You can add or remove available properties from your 15Five data source.
 Assign a schema, change the semantic label, and add an alias to the property.
-The following properties are indexed by default:
+The following properties are indexed by default.

 |Source property|Label|Description|
 |--- | ---- | --- |